rish987/trackswitch-manuform/README.md

 lein auto generate
 ```
 which will populate the `things` directory with various `.scad` files.
-Now, as you modify the `.clj` files, leinegen will automatically run
+Now, as you modify the `.clj` files, leiningen will automatically run
 and produce a new `.scad` file after you save any `.clj` file.

 The parameterization is split into two files: